morvenn/Techcom/how to work with github.md

 * create a new repository on your hard drive
 * add an existing from your hard drive

-# But what is repository and how to work with it?
+# But... what exactly a repository is and how to work with it?

+Let me show you it to you as ASCII art:

 ```
      Repository: